 The front panel is arranged so that the basic signal path components are in order from left to right in the row closest to the keyboard: oscillators into mixer into filter.
+(The VCA is the last part of the signal chain, but other than the Amplifier Envelope, the only other control directly associated with the VCA is VCA Level, which is in Miscellaneous Parameters.)
 The second row consists of various modulators, including envelopes, LFOs, and the sequencer.
 The remaining programmable parameters are for turning the arpeggiator and sequencer on and off, setting the tempo and note value, and the aforementioned Miscellaneous Parameters.